Arctic-Xiangjian/SNRAware/README_new_for_2channel.md

 5. keep `mean=0`, `std=scale`
 6. use `mask=None` and `masked_kspace=None` for pure image-domain NIfTI data

+For a future multi-coil dataset, decide the coil-combination strategy before the sample reaches this trainer.
+The current trainer expects one 2-channel complex image per slice, not `[coil, real/imag, H, W]`.

 If you want the most checkpoint-native training setup currently available in this repo:

 - use `train_patch_size=64`